 Signature is INVALID

-Issues occured when validating the signature.
+Issues occurred when validating the signature.
 Document was changed or damaged after signing.

 Signature validity is UNKNOWN